Umer-IK/Manzil-App/README.md

 ######### **IMPORTANT FOR RECUITERS**
 This project was completed by a team of four developers.
 Due to a team member committing secrets (API keys) in an effort to debug the system, i had to delete commit histroy and reinitialize a seperate github repo for this project.
 As the repo was previously designed to be private and not shared with anyone outside of university reviewing staff, this was a non issue.
-However, in order to share the repo with recruiters, i have now changed the code to remove the keys, so it won't be possiblke to run this locally for the time being.
+However, in order to share the repo with recruiters, i have now changed the code to remove the keys, so it won't be possible to run this locally for the time being.
 #########